GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 ==== Microphone arrays
 <sec:ssl:single_source:method:mic_arrays>

-Several microphone arrays have been experimented in this study.
+Several microphone arrays have been experimented with in this study.
 Leveraging multiple microphones to form an array is essential.
 Geometric information is extracted from the differences between the signals each sensor receives.
-Acoustic reverberation and the spatial configuration of the array lead to the apparition of exploitable patterns in the overall collected data.
+Acoustic reverberation and the spatial configuration of the array lead to the appearance of exploitable patterns in the overall collected data.

 We present the following microphone array configurations that have been tested.

-- A *binaural* array comprises two microphones placed a few centimeters apart from each other.
+- A *binaural* array comprises two microphones placed a few centimeters apart.
- This setup certainly constitutes the most studied robotic #acr("SSL") framework in the literature.
+ This setup constitutes the most studied robotic #acr("SSL") framework in the literature.
- A humanoid robotic head equipped with two microphones on each side has been the motivation to primarily consider this layout.
+ This layout was primarily considered because of a humanoid robotic head equipped with two microphones on each side.
 - We have also proposed a *three-microphone* design in a V-shaped arrangement.
 - Finally, a *square* array of four microphones has been implemented too.

-Their implementation has been integrated in our simulator (see @sec:simulator:simulator:components:sim_scenarios).
+Their implementation has been integrated into our simulator (see @sec:simulator:simulator:components:sim_scenarios).

 The number of microphones plays an essential role in the #("SSL") performance.
 As an illustrative example, when having a binaural microphone in the free field, i.e. where the effects of reverberation can be neglected, there exists a fundamental limit: